Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 **Introduction**
 Consists of a short introduction to the site, some information on staycations in Ireland and a video that gives the users some media content to show case
 Ireland and holiday locations.
-The video is embedded as I don’t want users to leave the page in such and early stage.
-I decided that in this section, the information would be limited to generate interested but ensure the user does not get over whelmed with information and leave the site before exploring further down the page.
+The video is embedded as I don’t want users to leave the page at such and early stage.
+I decided that in this section, the information would be limited to generate interest but ensure the user does not get over whelmed with information and leave the site before exploring further down the page.

 **Destination**
 To provide some more value to the users, I have included a section with some cards on major destinations and locations in Ireland.
 The idea here was to provide